jarolrod/bitcoin-core-rc-testing/docs/v0.21/testing-0.21rc2.md

 Shut down your node by navigating and clicking on File->Exit.
 ![shut-down](https://imgur.com/GSgvHhc.png)

-#### 6. Check for a `anchors.dat` File
+#### 6. Check for an `anchors.dat` File
 Navigate to the data directory for your node.
 ![check-anchorsdat](https://imgur.com/AOCnuZ4.png)

 #### 7. Restart node and check that `anchors.dat` is removed
 Restart your node, then navigate to your data directory.
-The image below is the data directory for a Bitcoin node while it is running, notice that the `anchors.dat` file is missing.
+The image below is the data directory for a Bitcoin node while it is running.
+Notice that the `anchors.dat` file is missing.
 This is the expected behavior.
 ![anchor-gone](https://imgur.com/tydZLxa.png)